 Next issue (#183), Nomad is fighting Black Man in a Chicken Suit #2, whose name is either Blackhook or Gamecock.

 After a mysterious person with a bazooka breaks up the fight, the Falcon's girlfriend Leila lets Nomad know that Sam is missing.
-Nomad then gets attacked buy a bunch of dirty hippies who bought into the Viper's revolutionary speak.
-Escaping the deadly hippies, Nomad finds no leads on Falcon's whereabouts, although he does find out about a series of bank robberies where the money has all been replaced with counterfeits.
+Nomad then gets attacked by a bunch of Dirty Hippies who bought into the Viper's revolutionary speak.
+Escaping the Deadly Hippies, Nomad finds no leads on Falcon's whereabouts, although he does find out about a series of bank robberies where the money has all been replaced with counterfeits.

 Nomad: Don't you know that all accounts are insured by up to $20,000 by the government?

 Then things get really weird as Nomad decides to see if Luke Cage knows anything about the Falcon.
 "Cage's color is a very slim lead, but it's all I can come up with right now!".
 Uh, Steve, Cage's color isn't a lead at all.
 "Cage is something of a detective" is a pretty good excuse to go to Luke Cage.
 "Cage knows the streets of Harlem pretty well and might be able to tell me about anything unusual going on." is a pretty good excuse to go to Luke Cage.
 "Cage is black and so is my friend who is missing" is a terrible reason to try and get his help.
 Anyway, Cage is currently out of town, so it doesn't matter.

 Cap also tries calling Xavier's School for Gifted Youngsters to see if the Falcon went there to find out if his bond with Redwing was indeed a mutant power, as Professor X had previously suggested, but the Beast tells him that Falcon isn't there.